latifyildirim/Hands-On-AWS/2023_01_17_S3_02/README.md

 ```

-- Go to `source.replica.clarusway` bucket and upload `index.html` and `cat.jpg` again.
+- Go to `source.replica.latif` bucket and upload `index.html` and `cat.jpg` again.

-- Go to `destination.cross.region.replica.clarusway` bucket, copy `Endpoint` and paste to browser.
+- Go to `destination.cross.region.replica.latif` bucket, copy `Endpoint` and paste to browser.

 - Show the website is replicated from source bucket.